 “Residents not Politicians” is a wider message like Energizer’s “keeps going and going and going.”
 We know that Energizer batteries don’t actually go for ever, and everyone knows that – it’s a metaphorical message that means more than what’s on the surface.
 What Energizer actually means is that their batteries go longer than the competition.
 What R4U means is that we start from the point of residents – the people that matter.
 That’s you.

-People tend to be sceptical of new groups and take a lot of evidence and convincing to change their minds (and rightly so)!
+People tend to be sceptical of new groups and take a lot of evidence and convincing to change their vote.
 That means that these parties need to find a way to let voters know what they are all about and how they are different.
 And a campaign message is an important part of quickly communicating that difference.

 R4U is one of these resident-led groups and has been rapidly gaining ground.
 The group recently captured 60% of the vote in a local by-election.
 There were many factors that led to that success, but it was in part about finding a clear way to talk with the electorate about the difference.